i-am-lmi0/DuckParadise/README.md

 [![Uptime Robot status](https://img.shields.io/badge/status-view_bot_status-red)](https://stats.uptimerobot.com/hDrQ8mdokf)

-DuckyBot is a versatile and friendly Discord bot designed to help you moderate your server, automate tasks, and enhance your community's experience.
+DuckParadise is a versatile and friendly Discord bot designed to help you moderate your server, automate tasks, and enhance your community's experience.
 It's hosted reliably on [Render.com](https://render.com), ensuring consistent performance and availability.

 ---

 ## Features

-DuckyBot offers a range of powerful commands to help you manage your Discord server effectively:
+DuckParadise offers a range of powerful commands to help you manage your Discord server effectively:

 ### Moderation